christiskatsouris/Nonstationary/README.md

 ### Remarks

 Although for the purpose of this course, we focus on the implementation of the threshold-model based on time series data, threshold models are widely applicable in various settings.
+According to Lee, Seo and Shin (2011), the threshold effect can be specified as a change-point due to an unknown threshold in a particular covariate.
+In economics and sociology, racial segregation can be modeled as a threshold effect.
+For example, one can investigate the existence of race-based tipping in neighborhoods.
+Moreover, examples from economic empirical studies include Durlauf and Johnson (1995) who argue that cross-country growth models with multiple equilibria can exhibit threshold effects.
+In empirical finance, Peseran and Pick (2007) argue that the effect of financial contagion can be described as a discontinuous threshold effect, hence testing for threshold effects implies testing for the presence of financial contagion.
+In biostatistics, dose-response models are typically specified with some unknown threshold parameters.
+Lastly, in Epidemiology, logistic regressions with unknown change points are used to model the relationship between the continuous exposure variable and disease risk.

 ## References

 - Che, X., & Jiang, M. (2021).
 Economic Policy Uncertainty, Financial Expenditure and Energy Poverty: Evidence Based on a Panel Threshold Model.
 Sustainability, 13(21), 11594.
 - Dagenais, M. G. (1969).
 A threshold regression model.
 Econometrica: Journal of Econometric Society, 193-203.
+- Davies, R. B. (1987).
+Hypothesis testing when a nuisance parameter is present only under the alternative.
+Biometrika, 74(1), 33-43.
+- Durlauf, S. N., & Johnson, P. A. (1995).
+Multiple regimes and cross‐country growth behaviour.
+Journal of Applied Econometrics, 10(4), 365-384.
 - Fong, Y., Huang, Y., Gilbert, P. B., & Permar, S. R. (2017). chngpt: Threshold regression model estimation and inference.
 BMC bioinformatics, 18(1), 1-7.
 - Galvao Jr, A. F., Montes-Rojas, G., & Olmo, J. (2013).
 A panel data test for poverty traps.
 Applied Economics, 45(14), 1943-1952.
 - Gonzalo, J., & Pitarakis, J. Y. (2002).
 Estimation and model selection based inference in single and multiple threshold models.
 Journal of Econometrics, 110(2), 319-352.
 - K. S. Chan and H. Tong (1990).
 On Likelihood Ratio Tests for Threshold Autoregression.
 Journal of the Royal Statistical Society, Series B, Methodological, 52, 469-476.
 - Lee, S., Seo, M. H., & Shin, Y. (2011).
 Testing for threshold effects in regression models.
 Journal of the American Statistical Association, 106(493), 220-231.
 - Peng, F., Cebula, R. J., Foley, M., & Zhan, K. (2016).
 Estimation of the liquidity trap using a panel threshold model.
 Applied Economics Letters, 23(16), 1134-1137.
+- Pesaran, M. H., & Pick, A. (2007).
+Econometric issues in the analysis of contagion.
+Journal of Economic Dynamics and Control, 31(4), 1245-1277.
 - Yu, P. (2012).
 Likelihood estimation and inference in threshold regression.
 Journal of Econometrics, 167(1), 274-294.